ro6ley/drf-diary/README.md

 # Diary

 Diary is an online journal where users can pen down their thoughts and feelings.
+You can also use it to track your online reading list by adding links to read later and mark them as `read` once read for convenience.

 The building blocks are: